Ferdows-Ahmadi/kbl-rescue-robot-2026/README.md

 ```

 ## Media
 Team and chassis photos are embedded above.
-Add more images to `media/` and update paths as needed.

 ## Setup